1. Purpose of the Gas Pipeline and Electricity Grid Infrastructure Expansion SEA

-Potential developers will be able to assess many risks upfront (including environmental, access to land and cost of land) prior to seeking authorisation for a specific route.
+Potential developers will be able to assess many risks upfront (including environmental, access to land and cost of land) prior to seeking authorisation for a specific route, if applicable.

 - Streamlined Process

+The corridors represent pre-assessed areas that are best suitable for the development of gas and electrical transmission infrastructure and within which a streamlined environmental permitting process is proposed or where development of such infrastructure would be exempt from environmental authorisation.
 In addition to scoping level assessment of the corridors, interdepartmental and intergovernmental alignment will allow for streamlined authorisation processes.
 This will include obtaining the necessary authorisations for other permit requirements such as Water Use Licenses and Forest Clearing Permits.
-However, the SEA does not replace the need for project level environmental authorisation; although such an environmental authorisation process will be streamlined for supporting the development.

 1.3.
 How many gas transmission pipelines and EGI power lines will be built in each of the corridors, and will they be constructed in a particular sequence?